Key Takeaways

 This option works best when your parent shows some willingness to examine their behavior, though even resistant parents sometimes benefit from the neutral perspective a therapist provides.

-When to Consider Reducing or Cutting Contact
+When Should You Consider Reducing or Cutting Contact?

 Certain patterns indicate that a relationship has moved beyond merely difficult into potentially harmful territory.
 These include persistent feelings of anxiety before interactions, depression or emotional exhaustion afterward, decreased self-esteem, and physical symptoms like insomnia or appetite changes related to family stress.

-If you notice these warning signs increasing despite implementing the strategies we’ve discussed, it may be time to consider whether the relationship in its current form is sustainable for your wellbeing.
+If you notice these warning signs increasing despite implementing the strategies we’ve discussed, it may be time to consider whether the relationship in its current form is sustainable for your well-being.

 Planning a Low-Contact Approach